-Hille Korhonen, President and CEO (Interim Report January–September 2017):
+Hille Korhonen, President and CEO (Financial Statement Release 2017):

-Vianor’s (own equity) net sales increased slightly but were affected by the tough pricing environment.
-The profitability improvement program is proceeding according to plan.
-Our branded distribution network, including Vianor, NAD, and N-Tyre stores, grew by 232 stores during 1–9/2017.
+Vianor’s (own equity) net sales increased slightly due to the challenging retail market situation in the Nordic countries.
+However, the profitability improvement program progressed according to plan.
+Our branded distribution network, including Vianor, NAD, and N-Tyre stores, grew by 346 stores in 2017.

 In December 2017, we announced that we are accelerating profitable growth, customer orientation and innovative future solutions by renewing our leadership and operational model.
 The purpose of this change is also to create a market-focused and scalable structure and to increase efficiency through global functions and processes.

 Nokian Tyres is in great shape, and we are ready for the construction work of our Dayton factory.
 High customer satisfaction, a new global structure, our safe and eco-friendly products, and competent personnel create an excellent ground for future growth.
 We are definitely on the right track and well positioned to further improve our sales and operations.”